SEL-ICS/NHS-Snowflake-CoP/TSQL to SnowSQL/TSQL_to_SnowSQL.md

     ```
     2025-01-31
     ```
-    This can be combined with CURRENT_DATE() to return the latest end of of month position
+    This can be combined with CURRENT_DATE() to return the latest end of month position

     ```sql
     SELECT ADD_MONTHS(LAST_DAY(CURRENT_DATE()), -1) -- Takes the last day of February (28th), selects the previous end of month date (31st Jan)